nobodyatall648/writeup/Capture The Flag (CTF)/APU Battle of Hacker 2020/NuclearWarfare/readme.md

 -flash the code into my Arduino Leonardo & boot the image.

--click into the image & plug in the Arduino Leonardo
+-click into the virtual machine window & plug in the Arduino Leonardo

 -wait for it to brute force the correct nuclear launch code to capture the flag